Burgestrand/hallon-openal/README.md

 ## License

-X11 license.
+2-clause (simplified) BSD license.
 See LICENSE.txt for details.